February is national pet dental health month. Here we talk about how to keep your pet’s teeth healthy for life.

 Spotting the Signs of Dental Disease

-Most often behavioral signs of dental disease are difficult to spot, your pet is likely to still be eating all of their food.
+Most often behavioural signs of dental disease are difficult to spot, your pet is likely to still be eating all of their food.
 Dental disease changes may be as subtle as becoming slightly more lethargic or less interested in playing with toys.
 As dental disease is more common in older animals, owners will often put these symptoms down to the aging process.

 Other signs can be a change in eating patterns or preferentially chewing on one side of their mouth: certainly not obvious to even the most dedicated of owners.
 Do not feel bad if you have missed the signs of dental disease in your dog, the president of the British Veterinary Dental Association says that ‘Even some of the most severe dental conditions result only in very subtle behavioral signs from the animal.’